CMU-313/fall-2021-hw4-shrimp-gang/README.md

 G1: first period grade (numeric: from 0 to 20)
 G2: second period grade (numeric: from 0 to 20)

 After training on a multitude of features, it was seen that studytime, absences, goout, dalc have high correlation with G3 (larger than 0.05).
 Furthermore G1, G2 were seen to be the most correlated variables and are a great predictor for the final grade that a student will potentially see.
 There were other quality variables that are correlated, when combinding these other quality variables we obtain a very random distribution that does not match what one would expect with the data, for instance a graph on activities and health had little correlation together while studytime and goout had a normal distribution when plotting against a high G3.
+Above evidences can be found in the data preprocessing section of Decision_Tree_Six_Facotr.ipynb file.

 When looking at the baseline model, which considered age, absences, and health, we find the following results:
   - Precision is  0.7441860465116279